We are constantly telling ourselves stories.

-As a way to get to know more about my experiences with change and what I mean about the power of stories, these are my answers to questions I often ask at the beginning of a coaching partnership.
+To understand more about the power of stories, here are my answers to questions I often ask at the beginning of a coaching partnership.

 Do you dip your toes in the water or dive right in?